danielscholl/edge-validate/README.md

         ----------------
         1. This is a feature only available to an ARC Enabled Cluster.
         2. Removes the need to configure flux on the server as ARC manages the flux setup.
+        3. Utilizes Flux v1 but will be updated to v2.

 ![diagram](./docs/images/arc_gitops_diagram.png)